 Sending flowers is such a thoughtful gesture, don’t you think?
 But I never know what to do with the vase they come in.
 The glass flower vase is usually pretty blah at best, ugly at worst.
 It would be such a waste to throw it out though.

-Instead, you can do this easy upcycling project to turn a basic glass florist vase into a chic plaster vessel.
+Instead, you can do this easy upcycling project to turn a basic glass florist vase into a chic piece of pottery.

-In this post, I’ll show you how to make a DIY faux pottery vase using plaster and a scrap of leather.
+In this post, I’ll show you how to make a faux pottery vase using plaster and an old glass vase.

 This post contains some affiliate links for your convenience.
 Click here to read my full disclosure policy.
 Thanks for supporting Bloom in the Black!